../

 I can register by interacting with setup contract : cast send -r $RPC --private-key $PKEY $SETUP "register()" which grant me 1337 coins.

-Using withdraw() from Coin contract i can convert this coin to ether.
+Using withdraw() from Coin contract I can convert those coins to ether.

 1